AngelShex/Challenge-One-Module/README.md

 Will also connect employers and buyers best suited social media apps that will generate more traction.

 ### Installation
+This is the links to deploy the file file:///Users/angelshelton/Documents/BootCamp/Challenge-One-Module/index.html#social-media-marketing

+git@github.com:AngelShex/Challenge-One-Module.git

 To install this repository copy folder items off git hub repository main branch into one that you have avalible Navigate to bash and ls cd to that repository that you have coppied on your newley created folder Open the repository up by using git clone copy repo than pull it to your local machine